It is an inflammation of the brain parenchyma caused by a virus.

 Other important epidemiological factors include the time of year, geography, and animal or insect exposure.

 For example, arboviruses (i.e., eastern equine, western equine, San Luis, Venezuelan equine, Zika, and West Nile) cause illness during the summer months when mosquitoes are active.

 St. Louis encephalitis is seen primarily in the Midwest and South.

 Viruses invade the host at a site outside the CNS and replicate.
-Most then reach the spinal cord and brain hematogenously.
-HSV, rabies, and the herpes zoster virus are major exceptions to this.
+Most then reach the spinal cord and brain hematogenous.
+HSV, rabies, and the herpes zoster virus are significant exceptions.

 They travel to the CNS from nerve endings in a retrograde manner.
 Once in the brain, the virus and the host’s inflammatory response disrupt neuronal cell function.

 Brain histology of individuals with viral encephalitis shows dead neurons with nuclear dissolution and hypereosinophilia in the cytoplasm on light microscopy.

 Because encephalitis is an inflammatory process, perivascular inflammatory cells such as microglia, macrophages, and lymphocytes are also seen.

 Virions within neurons can be visualized with electron microscopy, which allows for much higher magnification than light microscopy.